hyperledger/firefly-fir/text/0000-template.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

+> OPTIONAL - please state "n/a" if there is nothing outstanding

 - What parts of the design do you expect to resolve through the FIR process before this gets merged?